tonethar/IGME-430-Fall-2024/projects/project-1.md

 ## IX.
 "Above and Beyond"
 - Doing all of the above perfectly gets you a 90% - to get higher, you need to add some extra features or polish to the app
 - Ideas:
+  - *name* search returns an array of matches
-  - utilize the query string to add filtering, so
+  - utilize the query string to add filtering and/or sorting capabilities
+  - excellent page design and usability on **index.html** and **admin.html**

 ---